Kinesiology Diploma Loading...

 If applicants are 21 years of age or older, by the first day of classes of the term in which admission in sought and do not have a high school diploma, they may still be eligible for admission as a Non-Matriculated Adult (NMA).
 Admission to the Kinesiology Diploma program requires passing grades and an overall average of 60 percent on the following Alberta Education high school courses or equivalents:

 - One other 30-level subject from Group A or C (Biology 30 recommended)

-  Regardless of admission requirements. you must still have the high school prerequisites to the courses you require or wish to take in your program.
+Regardless of admission requirements, applicants must still have the high school prerequisites to the courses they require or wish to take in their program.

 Part-Time Student Admission

 Students may enrol in up to two courses without admission to the program.
-Upon successful completion of two courses, if you wish to continue in the program, you will be expected to apply to the program and meet all admission requirements.
-Once you have met all admission requirements and received admission to the program, you will be granted credit for courses successfully completed prior to admission.
+Upon successful completion of two courses, if students wish to continue in the program, they will be expected to apply to the program and meet all admission requirements.
+Once students have met all admission requirements and received admission to the program, they will be granted credit for courses successfully completed prior to admission.